PICTORIAL STORY

 FLOATING GARBAGE

-Photography and words by Emy Maike
+Photography and story by Emy Maike

 Floating garbage.
 Where does it come from?